If you are a new author, you have probably read a lot of online advice about why you should hire an editor once you have written your book.

 Self-publishing is now the most common means of fulfilling the goal of becoming a published author.

-However, without any kind of editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.
+But without any kind of manuscript critique, editing, and rushing to publish a book, it can turn into a nightmare of awful reviews and abysmal sales.

-How much does it cost to hire an editor?
+How much does it cost to hire a good editor?

 1. Developmental editor